AwayJob/grasscutter-wiki/Troubleshooting.md

 **Solutions**:
 - Turn off `Toggle Encryption` and `Use HTTPS` (for [Cultivation](https://github.com/Grasscutters/Cultivation)).
-- Start your server (obviously)
-- Use the default `443` for `localhost` and type the correct port when joining a experimental server.
+- Use the default `443` for `localhost` or type the correct port when joining a experimental server. (for [Cultivation](https://github.com/Grasscutters/Cultivation)).
+- Start your server (obviously).
+- Check your proxy settings.

 ## Invalid Account Format.